m5b/ICS32/_sources/final.md

 You will not be graded on the visual quality of your GUI.
 Getting TKinter to render perfectly on all platforms is difficult and we do not expect you to test across multiple platforms.
 So do your best to ensure that all of your UI elements can be accessed, but don't worry too much about perfect rendering.
 ```

-This assignment will be graded on a 200 point scale, with the 200 points being allocated completely to whether or not you submitted something that meets all of the above requirements.
+This assignment will be graded on a 150 point scale, with the 150 points being allocated completely to whether or not you submitted something that meets all of the above requirements.
 The following rubric will be used:

-Requirements (150 points)
+Requirements (100 points)
 : Does the program fulfill the requirements described in each part of the assignment?
-: Does the program run without error?
 : Are there any bugs or errors?

 Validity (25 points)